SIDEBAR: Inside the Rotary Engine

 - Oil consumption: Even with effective oil sealing, rotary engines consume some oil for rotor lubrication, much like a two-stroke engine.
 Many production rotaries have used metering systems to inject small amounts of oil either into the carburetor or (in later engines) directly into the rotor chamber itself.

-- High HC and CO emissions: The same factors that cause the rotary’s high fuel consumption and low nitrogen oxide emissions contribute to higher levels of unburned hydrocarbon (HC) and carbon monoxide emissions.
+- High HC and CO emissions: The same factors that cause the rotary engine’s high fuel consumption and low nitrogen oxide emissions contribute to higher levels of unburned hydrocarbon (HC) and carbon monoxide emissions.

 - Higher cooling requirements: The rotary engine’s low thermal efficiency means that more of the energy of combustion is lost as heat than in most modern reciprocating engines.
 That waste heat puts a heavier load on both the cooling and oil systems of a rotary engine than with a piston engine of comparable output, requiring greater radiator capacity and sometimes the use of an engine oil cooler.